 I can’t promise there will be no tears.
 Remember that crying is a baby’s only way to communicate and release big feelings, we don’t want to silence them.
 Crying in the context of a responsive and loving family will not sever any attachment.
 But we do need to provide them with a certain amount of space and opportunities to learn new skills while we comfort and reassure them through this change.
 Just like if your little one was crying in their car seat while you’re driving 120km/hr you wouldn’t take them out to stop the crying.
 No, you would comfort them and reassure them from the safety of their seat.
 Yes it might be uncomfortable for you listening to your little one crying, but ultimately what’s best for them and you is for them to stay in their seat.

 When sleep teaching, and following my guides (like this 3-12 month guide, or this 1-3 years guide), we make sure that all of your baby/toddler’s needs are met prior to sleep times.
 We make sure they aren’t hungry, uncomfortable, under or over tired.
 And so when we put them to sleep, we are confident all their needs have been met and their greatest need at that moment is sleep and learning how to fall asleep independently.
 In other words, we set your little one up for success to easily adjust to these changes, changes that you can make as quickly or slowly as is comfortable for you.

-If you need support with this, check out my packages.
+If you need one-on-one support with this, check out my sleep support package.
 Let’s get you more sleep!

 You might be interested in my other blog post, Should I Sleep Train my Baby for Better Sleep?